maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 3. Fonts that go well together, say one font for your headers, and another contrasting font for your body.

 I like to go straight for the section titled "combinations".
-Here designers with typographic knowledge and experience well beyond my own have paired fonts, describe their feel, and provide samples for you to review and choose from.
+Here designers with typographic knowledge and experience well beyond my own have paired fonts, describe their personality or feel, and/or provide samples for you to review and choose from.

+> You might have already heard this; successful pairing relies on concord, or contrast, but not conflict.
+That is to say your selected fonts can work well together by sharing certain qualities, or by being completely different from one another.
+However, font pairs can conflict in a number of ways – being too similar being just one.

+\- [A Beginner’s Guide to Pairing Fonts][Beginners Guide]

 ##### Font Services